Ekaterina-hub140/Ekaterina/README.md

  10)Company Manager Program
 It's a Python program that implements an employee hierarchy using an abstract class and subclasses for different types of employees.
 The program includes a Company class that allows you to manage employees by hiring, firing, and raising their salaries.
 Created mostly to show usage of OOP in Python

+11)Site Checker -  a Python program that implements a site checker with time scheduling.
+This program will attempt to connect to a specified website at regular intervals and notify you if the site is down.
+You can modify the email notification part to suit your needs.

 For the site sample please, see my other repository (Blog-Django2)